TrueNorth Treatment Center

 TrueNorth Treatment Center - Owensboro, KY

-Truenorth Treatment Center is a substance and mental health treatment facility located at 121 East 2nd Street, Suite 401 in the 42303 zip code in Owensboro, KY.
+Truenorth Treatment Center is an addiction and mental health treatment facility located at 121 East 2nd Street, Suite 401 in the 42303 zip code in Owensboro, KY.
 It is operated by a private for-profit organization.
-Some of the treatment approaches used by Truenorth Treatment Center include CBT, counseling for substance abuse and trauma counseling.
-Truenorth Treatment Center provides regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
-It also provides inpatient treatment for dual diagnosis, residential substance use treatment and transitional and sober living.
+Some of the treatment approaches used by Truenorth Treatment Center include substance use counseling approach, counseling for trauma victims and dialectical behavior therapy.
+Truenorth Treatment Center provides regular outpatient treatment, outpatient treatment and intensive outpatient treatment services.
+It also provides halfway house, residential treatment for substance use and inpatient treatment for drug/alcohol addiction and mental health diagnosis.

 Address: 121 East 2nd Street, Suite 401, Owensboro, KY 42303